 War Dogs Memorial is sculpted, by world-renown sculptor, A. Thomas Schomberg.
 The bronze and granite War Dogs Memorial will stand 16 feet and 10 feet at its base.

-(To see the Memorial reappear, click Refresh)
+(Double-Click image left)

 War Dogs!
 Memorial:

 March Field Museum--the perfect location!

 Need a ride, directions, VDHA connections & Discounts to attend the dedication?
 Read on!

 I was at the War Dogs Memorial today: Read what it's like now!

+How Get Air Travel help

-How to:
+to: